 Sandymount Park ETSS Vision

 In our school, the Educate Together ethos is key to all that we do.
 The more obvious facets of the ethos are that we wear no uniform and use first names with students/teachers/parents.
 We are co-ed with equality of opportunity regardless of social, cultural or religious background.
 A central and defining facet of Educate Together and Sandymount Park ETSS is that our school is learner centred.
 The wellbeing and development of the student is at the heart of all decision making, policies and practices.
-We believe that students learn best when they are happy and that happiness in school comes from feeling stimulated, connected and involved.
+We believe that students learn best when they experience a sense of belonging and that belonging comes from feeling connected and involved, acknowledged as individuals.
 Students will flourish when they are progressing in their learning, involved and connected through the building of positive relationships and actively engaged in school life.

 We seek to achieve this with a focus on three key areas: